 PRINZ BS

-Brightstar are delighted to be partnering with PRINZ to bring you the
+Brightstar are delighted to bring you the

-2025 Comms & PR Conference this May in Tāmaki Makaurau.
+2026 Comms & PR Conference this October.

-Co-located with PRINZ Awards
+Co-located with PRINZ Awards 2025

 The Comms & PR Conference will be co-located with the PRINZ Awards, hosted on the first evening of the conference on the 28th of May.